Unity-Technologies/furioos-sdk-js/README.md

 - `location: Region`: Use one of the static value : Player.regions.EUW / Player.regions.USE / Player.regions.USW / Player.regions.AUE

 #### start(location)
-Start streaming the app.
+Start a new session.
 - `location: Region`: Use one of the static value : Player.regions.EUW / Player.regions.USE / Player.regions.USW / Player.regions.AUE

 #### stop()
-Stop streaming the app.
+Stop the session.

 #### maximize()
 Enable Full screen mode.